Camden County Dinosaur spacer Pomona Hall

 A dying generation

-They feel a need to continue their research before the rest of the subjects pass away.
+The organization feels a need to continue its oral history project before the rest of the subjects pass away.

 War time poster